jmcastagnetto/practical_machine_learning-coursera-june2015/assignment-june-2015.md

 Thus, the data frame has, for each of the four sensors (positioned at the arm, forearm, belt, and dumbbell respectively), 38 different measurements (see Table  2 in
 Appendix  1).
-So, I will try to select from these 152 variables the ones relevant to predict a good exercise execution.
+The problem then is to select from these 152 variables the ones relevant to predict a good exercise execution.

 The automatic column type assignment of the `read.csv()` R function was not